Hill House School, South Yorkshire

-Hill House School is a co-educational independent school for pupils from the ages of 3 to 18 in South Yorkshire, England.
+Hill House School is a co-educational independent day school for pupils from the ages of 3 to 18 in South Yorkshire, England.
 In 2012, Hill House was named 'independent school of the Year' at the independent school awards.
-It is a member of Headmasters' and Headmistresses' Conference, The Society of Heads, The Independent Association of Preparatory Schools, and the Independent Schools Council.
+It is a member of the Headmasters' and Headmistresses' Conference, The Society of Heads, The Independent Association of Preparatory Schools, and the Independent Schools Council.

-Early History
+Early history

 Hill House School was founded in Doncaster as a preparatory school for boys in 1912 by Reginald Master.
 In 1959, Paula Haigh, the wife of the then Headmaster of Hill House School, Mr Hamilton Haigh, founded St Mary's School on Bawtry Road as a girls' school.
 In the early 1970s under a new head, Hill House began to accept girls, and by the early 1980s had become fully co-educational.

-Hill House St Mary's School was born when the two schools merged in August 2002, with primary age children being taught at the Rutland Street site, overlooking Doncaster's Town Fields, and with secondary age children taught at the St Mary's site on Bawtry Road.
+Hill House St Mary's School was born when the two schools merged in August 2002, with primary-age children being taught at the Rutland Street site, overlooking Doncaster's Town Fields, and with secondary-age children taught at the St Mary's site on Bawtry Road.

-Recent History
+Recent history

 In September 2008, Hill House School, reverting to its former name, relocated to the Officers’ Quarters of former RAF Finningley, previous home to Britain's Vulcan bombers, adjacent to the modern Robin Hood Airport.
-In an £8 million project, led by Cadman Construction, the school now has numerous purpose built classrooms allied to historic function rooms.
+In an £8 million project, led by Cadman Construction, the school now has numerous purpose-built classrooms allied to historic function rooms.
 In September 2011, Hill House opened its new Sixth Form and Music School in a £1.1 million development, and was accepted into membership of the Society of Heads.

 Since 2010, Hill House has been home to the Robin Hood Music and Drama Festival, which takes place in April each year.
 In 2012, the school acquired 54 acres of land in nearby Blaxton, which has been developed into sports grounds.

-In September 2015, having acquired 3 further pieces of land adjacent to the main site, the school's new Paver Hockey pitch was opened by Imran Sherwani, Olympic gold medallist, with Hill House becoming the first independent school in the North of England to possess a blue astroturf pitch.